Texas Reskilling Support Fund Grant Program

 LABOR MARKET INFORMATION RESOURCES

-High value credentials are central to the goal of Texas Reskilling Support Fund Grant Program.
-We urge reskilling grantees to consult appropriate data resources and consult stakeholders to determine regional and local high value workforce credentials.
-The Texas Workforce Commission’s Target Occupations regional lists are an important resource for state and regional labor market information.
+Identifying high-value credentials was central to the goal of the Texas Reskilling Support Fund Grant Program.
+Reskilling grantees were urged to consult appropriate data resources and stakeholders to determine regional and local high-value workforce credentials.
+The Texas Workforce Commission’s Target Occupations regional lists were an important resource for state and regional labor market information..

 MARKETING AND OUTREACH SUPPORT